catdieval/user-workflow-and-user-stories/user-story-9.md

 - [ ] In the index.js file, add the MarkerProperties component (before the Plotting component).

 - [ ] In the Plotting component, access the markerColor, markerSymbol and markerSize variables.
-  - [ ] If clickedChartType="line+markers-plot" or if clickedChartType="scatter-plot", declare as var a dataOptions variable like `dataOptions = {
+  - [ ] If clickedChartType="line-markers-plot" or if clickedChartType="scatter-plot", declare as var a dataOptions variable like `dataOptions = {
-  x: XVariable,
+  x: xVariable,
-  y: YVariable,
+  y: yVariable,
   mode: selectedMode,
   type: selectedType,
   marker: {